Are You A Good LASIK Candidate?

 Is My Prescription Too Strong?

 This is one of the most common factors for why someone may not be a LASIK candidate.
 The stronger your prescription, the more surgical correction needs to be done to your cornea.
 If your prescription falls outside the range of what is recommended for LASIK, you may still be a candidate for other corrective procedures, such as PRK or ICL (implantable collamer lens).
-We’ll lay out the different options available to you.
+We’ll lay out the different options available for you.

 Conditions That May Exclude You